Pitasi/x/gosmic/articles/go-http-responsewriter.md

 }
 ```

-Want to avoid writing anything at all if the status code has been set to 500?
+**Example 2**: Want to avoid writing anything at all if the status code has
+been set to 500?

 ```go
 type HttpWriter struct {